Leading attractions and showcases many parts of Jersey’s heritage.

 With an incredible collection of forts lining the coastline, Trinity is no exception and home to Fort Leicester.
 Fort Leicester’s history dates back to the 16th century and has witnessed some of the island’s most significant events.
 At home in Jersey National Park, Fort Leicester overlooks Bouley Bay and takes in the phenomenal coastal scenery.
 Now managed by Jersey Heritage, visitors to Jersey can choose Fort Leicester as an accommodation option.
 The fort is available as a holiday let, allowing guests to stay in a piece of the island’s history and enjoy an escape in the secluded location.

-Jersey’s Pallot Steam Museum is one of the world’s leading vintage vehicle museums with an incredible number of exhibits.
-Showcasing the history and heritage of the island’s motor vehicles and steam trains, the Pallot Steam Museum displays a magnificent collection of steam engines, farming machinery and classic vehicles.
+The Pallot Steam, Motor & General Museum is one of the world’s leading vintage vehicle museums with an incredible number of exhibits.
+Showcasing the history and heritage of the island’s motor vehicles and steam trains, The Pallot Steam, Motor & General Museum displays a magnificent collection of steam engines, farming machinery and classic vehicles.
 The museum also has a full size railway with the opportunity for visitors to take a trip on an original steam train.